datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 **Occurrences:** 0-n

-**Definition:** Spatial region or named place where the data was gathered or about which the data is focused
+**Definition:** Spatial region or named place where the data was gathered or about which the data is focused.

 **Allowed values, examples, other constraints:**